 The ultimate guide on how to make brownies!
 Step-by-step instructions and tips to make perfect homemade chewy, fudge brownies.

 Fudgy brownies are just what they sound like.
-They’re brownies with soft, fudge-like middles and chewy edges.
+They’re soft, fudge-like brownies.

 The brownie recipe below makes just this kind of brownie.
 It makes brownies with a thin, shiny crust on top that are dense and fudgy in the middle and chewy at the edges.